 The rental returns in the U.S. have been steadily climbing in recent times.
 However, when seeking to invest in a rental property as a beginner, you must tread cautiously.
 This will help you to avoid common risks in rental property investing.
 Real estate although a profitable field is also equally a very tricky one.
 There's a lot to be wary of including con agents and dealers, substandard properties, and exorbitant charges among others.
 It's just important that you exercise caution before buying anything.

 Talking about being careful, there's one mistake that every rental property investor must seek to avoid.
 What is this?
 Well, it's the mistake of buying an unprofitable rental property.
 Purchasing such a rental property is like taking all your hard-earned money and throwing it away.
 The property will just be sitting there with you barely earning anything from it.
 Worse still, it may even take from you in the form of repair and maintenance expenses.

 Top 10 Features of a Profitable Rental Property

 Investors seeking to invest in rental properties should always first ascertain a property's viability.
 There's only one way to know if a given property is indeed profitable, this is by checking if it meets the profitable rental property criteria.
-Below is a list of the top 10 features of a profitable rental property that you shouldn't ignore in 2022.
+Below is a list of the top 10 features of a profitable rental property that you shouldn't ignore.

 1. A Property Worth Your Money